spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-communicating.md

 ### 1. OnAddComponent

-You want to listen to when the UnrealWorker receives the `DatabaseSyncService` component so you can store the EntityID and be able to send commands later.
+You want to listen for when the UnrealWorker receives the `DatabaseSyncService` component, so you can store the EntityID and be able to send commands later.

-Again, you will be using this elsewhere so be sure to expose it by adding this in `GDKShooterSpatialGameInstance.h` as such:
+Again, you will be using this elsewhere, so be sure to expose it by adding this in `GDKShooterSpatialGameInstance.h`:

 ```
 ...